4dn-dcic/fourfront/docs/public/metadata-submission/getting_started.md

 ## Overview

 In order to make your data accessible, searchable and assessable you should submit as much metadata as possible to the 4DN system along with the raw files you have generated in your experiments.

+These pages are designed to

-These pages can show you how to find out what kind of metadata we collect for your particular type of experiment and the mechanisms by which you can submit your metadata and data to the 4DN system.
+* show you how to find out what kind of metadata we collect for your particular type of experiment
+*  the mechanisms by which you can submit your metadata and data to the 4DN system.

 For an overview of the metadata structure and relationships between different items please see [the slides](/help#metadata-structure) available on the [introductory page](/help).